Keeping Children Safe

 At Rickley Park Primary School, we regard the safeguarding of children as our main priority.
 We believe that we all have the right to be happy, to be safe and to learn.
 We all have the responsibility to make this happen.
 We know that both emotional stability and wellbeing are directly linked to learning.
 Therefore, we need to make sure all children are happy, safe and secure.

-In 2018, all Staff at Rickley Park will undergo extensive training in the following areas;
+All staff undergo extensive training in the following areas;

 Female Genital Mutilation